tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Resets the TKey.
 Does not return.

-You can pass data to the firmware about the reset type `type` and a digest that the next app must have.
+You can pass data to the firmware about the reset type `type` and `measured_id_seed` that you want to include in the CDI measurement for the next app by the firmware.
+The next app's identity will be measured with what you leave in `measured_id_seed`, typically a digest of your security policy, the current app's CDI, the UDS of the TKey, and optionally a USS.

 You can also leave some data to the next app in the chain in `next_app_data`.

 The types of reset are defined in `reset.h`: